tadas-subonis/dev-tasubo-com-blog/_posts/2020-08-30-functional-programming-for-data-scientists.md

 This has a few important implications:
  - if you receive value, you can be sure that it won't change mid-processing because it was modified in another thread
- - as a function caller, you can be sure that after calling the function the passed in arguments haven't changed and you can use them the same way before calling the function
+ - as a function caller, you can be sure that after calling the function passed in arguments haven't changed and you can use them the same way before calling the function
  - as a function writer, you can do whatever you want with the data, as long as you do not change the original value and return results in the new one